reactive/data-client/docs/core/api/LogoutManager.md

 By default simply calls [controller.resetEntireStore()](./Controller.md#resetEntireStore)

-This should be sufficient if login state is determined by a user entity existance in the Rest Hooks store.
+This should be sufficient if login state is determined by a user entity existance in the Reactive Data Client store.
 However, you can override this method via inheritance if more should be done.

 ### shouldLogout(error)